rovanleeuwen/swift-informant/README.md

     # statsd_sample_rate = 0.5
     # list of allowed methods, all others will generate a "BAD_METHOD" event
     # valid_http_methods = GET,HEAD,POST,PUT,DELETE,COPY
-    # send multiple statsd events per packet as supported by statsdpy
-    # combined_events = no
     # They key used to combine events for reporting to statsd, alternate
     # versions used a # to seperate events.
 The offical way is by newline
     # combine_key = \n